 Now that you have an idea of how much to set aside in your 401k, there are a few other tips that can help you reach your goals faster:

 - Avoid taking out 401k loans.
 If it’s an emergency, sure.
 But taking out a loan on your retirement plan is costly.
 The longer those dollars are NOT in the kitty because you pulled them for a kitchen remodel, the longer they’re not growing in a tax shielded snowball.
 Stick with home equity lines of credit, if you have the option.
-I personally have taken out a 401k loan for a real estate purchase.
+I have taken out a 401k loan for a real estate purchase.
 I paid it off within the year, and luckily, it was the year the market tanked 37%.

 - Diversify.
 Don’t rely solely on your 401k.
 Look into real estate.
 Explore cash flowing side businesses.
-We could have a much larger 401k without our real estate properties, but the rentals have terrific yield and tax benefits that takes a lot of the pain away when market corrections occur.
+We could have a much larger 401k without our real estate properties, but the rentals have terrific yield and tax benefits that take a lot of the pain away when market corrections occur.
 I would also argue you could count on social security to be there in another 30-50 years, but plan as if it won’t be.

 - Max out your 401k if your lifestyle can afford it.
 You won’t regret it later when a massive nest egg piles up.
 Besides, you’ll be surprised how much you can save in taxes, which helps take the sting out of squirreling away $19K per year (per earner).
 But take heed, high-income maximizers: Many employer benefit plans do not go out of their way to true-up your contributions throughout the year.
 If you max out your $19K earlier in the year, you may not get the full employer matching dollars.
 Spread out your contributions, and examine your paychecks throughout the year to avoid losing some of that free money!